Chaity243/move/README.md

 Android Studio 3.2 or higher

 ## Getting Started
-The app requires an API key from The Movie Database (TMDB) which you can get using free registration. [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)
+The app requires an API key from The Delivery Database (TMDB) which you can get using free registration. [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)

 You can add the key in your global `.gradle/gradle.properties` file.